AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Results and Discussion

+To evaluate the effectiveness of our proposed CPA module, we further compare it with other location attention methods: classical network Attention-Unet, Baseline+FA (integrated with the fine-grained attention approach in CBAM).
+The results are shown in Table \ref{tab:6}, our CPA approach obtains the best performance in ATLAS, due to the other two fine-grained approaches, DSC and DSC(global) accuracy are higher than Baseline+FA 0.023 and 0.017.

-Here we visualize the effect of the CPA module, as shown in Fig. \ref{fig9}.
+{\bf (2)Visible CPA module for significant representation of target spatial information.} Here we visualize the effect of the CPA module, as shown in Fig. \ref{fig:10}.
 The second row shows the attention map generated by our coarse-grained patch attention, where the brightly colored regions represent the patches that the network needs to pay attention to, the target regions have a high probability of being present in these patches.
-Comparing the contrast between the background and lesion regions of the feature maps before and after attention, the task-relevant regions are significantly enhanced, indicating that the module has good localization ability and the ability to help the network extract features better, and try to exclude the interference of irrelevant features and reduce noise, providing a low-noise feature map during high and low level feature fusion.
+Comparing the contrast between the background and lesion regions of the feature maps before and after attending, the task-relevant regions are significantly enhanced, indicating that the module has good localization ability and the ability to help the network extract features better, and try to exclude the interference of irrelevant features and reduce noise, providing a low-noise feature map during high and low-level feature fusion.
 At the same time, our attention map allows for effective supervision, and as the number of network layers deepens, our attention map becomes more accurate and more consistent with the a priori map generated based on ground truth, although the attention map of the first and second columns is not as accurate as the last three columns, the contrast between the patches of the target region and other patches in the attention map is still obvious, and we borrow the idea of Resnet to make the feature map of important information will not be suppressed because of the shortage of the pre-attentive map.

-As shown in Fig. \ref{fig9}, we can see that the feature map is very abstract after four times of ensemble downsampling.
-Join this time still using simple interpolation upsampling or single deconvolution method is too coarse, so it is necessary to complete the upsampling operation while better recovering the lesion details with the help of multi-scale contextual information.It can also be seen from Table \ref{table2} that after adding MDU, the segmentation effect has been improved, the improvement of Recall also reflects the accuracy of the segmentation position of our method, and the ASD and HD reflect that the segmentation boundary effect has also been improved.
+And it can be seen that because the relative position of the target in the feature map changes little in each layer, our proposed CPA is achievable by multi-layer supervision to generate accurate attention maps, and the patched-based attention approach can accurately highlight the spatial information of the target in each layer and enhance the contrast between the target and the background.